Jolly-Pirate/pricefeed/README.md

 The different exchanges can be set to `true` or `false`.
 Poloniex is set to false by default because of their constant wallet problems.

+# Acknowledgment
+Some parts were based on someguy123's steemfeed-js and steem-in-a-box.